in-the-keyhole/khs-convo/README.md

 Only one conversation per user session is active at a time.
 So the conversation has to be completed by user, or a timeout before another converstion can begin.

 Users can force the end of a conversation by texting an 'x'.
-This will end the session, so another can being.
+This will end the session, so another can begin.

 ![](docs/images/examples/session-end.PNG)

-By default a session time out is active for five minutes.
-This means a user converstion
+By default, a session time out is active for five minutes.
+This timeout period can be changed by setting the `session-timeout` config property in the `server/config/index.js` file.

+   ...
+   session_timeout: process.env.SESSION_TIMEOUT || 5
+   ...

 # Dynamic HTML UI